pytorch/torchtune/README.md

 ## Introduction

-torchtune is a PyTorch library for easily authoring, fine-tuning and experimenting with LLMs.
+torchtune is a PyTorch library for easily authoring, finetuning and experimenting with LLMs.

 torchtune provides: